Online community: Trolling and harassment

 Psychological research has shown that anonymity increases unethical behavior through what is called the online disinhibition effect.
 Many website and online communities have attempted to combat trolling.
 There has not been a single effective method to discourage anonymity, and arguments exist claiming that removing Internet users' anonymity is an intrusion of their privacy and violates their right to free speech.
 Julie Zhou, writing for the New York Times, comments that "There's no way to truly rid the Internet of anonymity.
 After all, names and email addresses can be faked.
 And in any case many commenters write things that are rude or inflammatory under their real names".
-Thus, some trolls don't even bother to hide their actions and take pride in their behavior.
+Thus, some trolls do not even bother to hide their actions and take pride in their behavior.
 The rate of reported online harassment has been increasing as there has been a 50% increase in accounts of youth online harassment from the years 2000–2005.

 Another form of harassment prevalent online is called flaming.
 According to a study conducted by Peter J. Moor, flaming is defined as displaying hostility by insulting, swearing or using otherwise offensive language.
 Flaming can be done in either a group style format (the comments section on YouTube) or in a one-on-one format (private messaging on Facebook).
 Several studies have shown that flaming is more apparent in computer mediated conversation than in face to face interaction.
 For example, a study conducted by Kiesler et al. found that people who met online judged each other more harshly than those who met face to face.
 The study goes on to say that the people who communicated by computer "felt and acted as though the setting was more impersonal, and their behavior was more uninhibited.
 These findings suggest that computer-mediated communication ... elicits asocial or unregulated behavior".

 Unregulated communities are established when online users communicate on a site although there are no mutual terms of usage.
 There is no regulator.
 Online interest groups or anonymous blogs are examples of unregulated communities.

 Cyberbullying is also prominent online.
 Cyberbullying is defined as willful and repeated harm inflicted towards another through information technology mediums.
 Cyberbullying victimization has ascended to the forefront of the public agenda after a number of news stories came out on the topic.
 For example, Rutgers freshman Tyler Clementi committed suicide in 2010 after his roommate secretly filmed him in an intimate encounter and then streamed the video over the Internet.
 Numerous states, such as New Jersey, have created and passed laws that do not allow any sort of harassment on, near, or off school grounds that disrupts or interferes with the operation of the school or the rights of other students.
 In general, sexual and gender-based harassment online has been deemed a significant problem.